beginning of content

 What does a psychologist do?

 Psychologists are registered health professionals who are trained in human behaviour.
-Some psychologists choose to complete further training to become endorsed in specific areas of psychology, such as clinical psychology, neuropsychology, health, community, forensic, organisational, and sports and exercise psychology.
+Some psychologists choose to complete further training in specific areas of psychology, such as clinical psychology, neuropsychology, health, community, forensic, organisational, or sports and exercise psychology.

 They may specialise in helping children, teenagers or families.
-More information about the types of psychologists is available on the Australian Psychological Society (APS) website.
+More information about different types of psychologists is available on the Australian Psychological Society (APS) website.

 A psychologist can also help you deal with challenges you may face in life such as: